 This is an opportunity to tell a story that’s personal, vulnerable, and honest.
 You might lead with one specific value and the emblematic story that helps connect the dots between what has shaped you and who you’ve become.
-As you look back, what are the seminal moments, influences and interactions that have forged you into an ever-wiser human being?
-Has anything rocked you to the core, prompting you to rethink the path you’d charted for yourself?
+As you look back, who were the people and what were the seminal moments and interactions that have forged you into an ever-wiser human being?
+Has anything deeply affected you, prompting you to rethink the path you’d charted for yourself?
 This can be anything from the loss of a family member to a horrible mistake or a failure that illuminated what’s most essential for you.

 Decoding the Kellogg MBA Video Essays

 Lastly, Kellogg asks each applicant to complete a video essay component after submitting the application, and its new third question is a doozy.
-For advice on how to tackle the Kellogg MBA Video Essays, including tips for performing well on camera, view this related blog by Fortuna’s William Kotas.
+View our related blog for advice on how to tackle the Kellogg MBA Video Essays, including tips for performing well on camera.

 Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from 18 of the top 20 business schools, including Kellogg.
 With our unparalleled collective expertise, we are able to coach you to develop a clear vision of your goals for business school and beyond.
 We work closely with you throughout the application process and provide expert guidance at every stage to maximize your chances of admission to a top school.